-This is part of the key activities under the Institutionalization of the Ships and Ports Security Code in the Philippines where aimed at improving preparedness and an emergency response plan shall be developed and implemented for maritime security incidents and emergencies within the Philippines to enhance its emergency response capability and strengthen maritime security across its territorial waters and port.

-b.
-Modernization of Communication System and Aids to Navigation
+- a.
+Enhancement of Emergency Response Capability.
+This is part of the key activities under the Institutionalization of the Ships and Ports Security Code in the Philippines.
+It aims to improve preparednes, develop and implement an emergency response plan for maritime security incidents and emergencies within the Philippines. - b.
+Modernization of Communication System and Aids to Navigation.
 Radio communication equipment is significant in the safety and security of ships.
-Its utilization ranges from assistance in vessel navigation, determination of accurate ship position, collision avoidance, vessel identification and tracking, communication with other ships and with coastal or terrestrial stations, to search and rescue.
-On the other hand, aids to navigation (ATON) are used to determine position and a safe course, to mark navigational hazards and signify hidden dangers.
+Its utilization ranges from assistance in vessel navigation; determination of accurate ship position; collision avoidance; vessel identification and tracking; communication with other ships and with coastal or terrestrial stations; to search and rescue.
+On the other hand, aids to navigation (ATON) are used to determine position and a safe course to mark navigational hazards and signify hidden dangers.

-There is a current need to complete the installation of coast networks to support the Global Maritime Distress and Safety System (GMDSS) mandated under Chapter IV of SOLAS.
-Maintenance, upgrading and modernization of ATON in the country should also be sustained.
+There is a need to complete the installation of coast networks to support the Global Maritime Distress and Safety System (GMDSS) mandated under Chapter IV of SOLAS.
+Maintenance, upgrading, and modernization of ATON in the country should also be sustained.

-The Automatic Identification System (AIS), one of the navigational communication equipment on board ships, has been required by MARINA since 2015 through MC No. 2015-02.
-The AIS provides functions on vessel identification and monitoring, collision avoidance and search and rescue.
-In support of the said policy, DOST-PCIEERD, in coordination with MARINA and selected higher education institutions, greenlit the project of a locally developed AIS for ship tracking and monitoring in 2017 with the intention of catering to smaller ships sized less than 300 GT.
-The project successfully developed the low cost AIS that is for further testing.
+Meanwhile, the AIS, one of the navigational communication equipment on board ships, is required by MARINA through MC No. 2015-02.
+The AIS provides functions on vessel identification and monitoring, collision avoidance, and search and rescue.
+In support of the said policy, the DOST-PCIEERD, in coordination with MARINA and selected higher education institutions, greenlit the project of a locally developed AIS for ship tracking and monitoring in 2017 with the intention of catering to smaller ships sized less than 300 GT.
+The project successfully developed the low cost AIS which is still subject to further testing.

-In 2022, the Maritime and Ocean Affairs (MAOA) of the Department of Foreign Affairs (DFA) introduced to MARINA the CRIMARIO II Project team.
-CRIMARIO II is a European Union-supported project introducing the Indo Pacific Regional Information Sharing (IORIS) platform, a communication platform that can be utilized by government agencies to enhance the inter-agency coordination and collaboration in ensuring the safety and security of the country's maritime domain.
+In 2022, the Maritime and Ocean Affairs Office (MOAO) of the DFA introduced MARINA the CRIMARIO II Project Team.
+CRIMARIO II is a European Unionsupported project which introduced the IORIS platform, a communication platform that can be utilized by government agencies to enhance the interagency coordination and collaboration in ensuring the safety and security of the country's maritime domain.
 The IORIS platform comprises AIS features, which are able to identify vessels even with their AIS switched off, and provides a Sky Light application that can capture an area with the most recent or real time satellite imaging.

-National Coast Watch Center (NCWC) leads the management of the IORIS platform in the country.
-Other government agencies that signified their intent to take part in the utilization of the platform are the Philippine Navy (PN), Philippine Coast Guard (PCG), Bureau of Fisheries and Aquatic Resources (BFAR), Bureau of Immigration (BI), Philippine National Police-Maritime Group (PNP-MG), National
+The NCWC leads the management of the IORIS platform in the country.
+Other government agencies that signified their intent to take part in the utilization of the platform are the PN, PCG, BFAR, Bureau of Immigration (BI), PNP-MG, National Bureau of Investigation (NBI) and MARINA.
+The project aims to further enhance the relationship between and among government agencies in sharing information for a faster response in times of emergency.